Drug information provided by: Micromedex

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.

-Do not take too much of this medicine.
+Do not take too much of this medicine or take it more often than your doctor tells you to.
 This can be life-threatening.
-Symptoms of an overdose include: extreme dizziness or weakness, shortness of breath, slow heartbeat, seizures, and cold, clammy skin.
+Symptoms of an overdose include: extreme dizziness or weakness, slow heartbeat or breathing, seizures, trouble breathing, and cold, clammy skin.
 Call your doctor right away if you notice these symptoms.

 Using this medicine while you are pregnant may cause serious unwanted effects in your newborn baby.
 Tell your doctor right away if you think you are pregnant or if you plan to become pregnant while using this medicine.